ROCK BOTTOM MOVEMENT

 After a series of eclectic short pieces that toured theatres and galleries in Ottawa and Toronto, the company created their first evening-length work, Meet the Andersons.
 A humorous fairy-tale pastiche referencing the films of Wes Anderson, the piece was the first to combine the company’s twin pursuits: storytelling through physical means and evocative dancing as direct audience address.

 The company has since created over 20 new works that seek to confuse genre boundaries and delightfully upend audience expectations.
 They have presented work at Stratford’s Factory 163, Toronto’s Dancemakers Centre for Creation, Winchester Street Theatre, Pia Bouman Theatre, The Citadel, Collective Space, Canadian Stage, Fleck Dance Theatre, and Harbourfront Centre, as well as venues in Baton Rouge, Louisiana and Brooklyn, New York.
 They instigated a collaborative project between Martin and a filmmaker, composer, and textiles artist which resulted in the short film WANDERLAND.
-They have developed an original performance technique designed to enrich performance professionals and laypeople alike with the psycho-physical showmanship and joyful bravery of a Rock Bottom work, and in 2015 were invited to create a new work for 18 student dancers at X University's School of Performance.
+They have developed an original performance technique designed to enrich performance professionals and laypeople alike with the psycho-physical showmanship and joyful bravery of a Rock Bottom work, and in 2015 were invited to create a new work for 18 student dancers at TMU's Creative School.

 Shortly after wrapping up at SummerWorks in 2018, the company travelled together to the Banff Centre for Arts and Creativity where they incubated themselves in a studio in the mountains for two weeks to begin creation on a brand new work.
 Letting go of the need to repurpose popular culture as means to generate content, the collaborators created a new world from within their shared bond as close friends and likeminded feminists.
 Here, they began creation on hollow mountain, a sci-fi-unplugged-folk-musical explored with contemporary dance.
 The development of hollow mountain continued through 2019, supported by residencies at The National Ballet of Canada's CreativAction Programme; Canadian Stage, where Alyssa was also Emerging Director in Residence at CanStage for the 2018/19 season; and Toronto Dance Theatre. hollow mountain was presented independently at Toronto's Collective Space in November 2019, followed by a tour to Montreal for the Wildside Theatre Festival in January 2020, and went on to win two 2020 Dora Mavor Moore Awards: Outstanding Production and Outstanding Performance by an Ensemble in the Dance Division.

-During the 2021/22 Season the company is continuing the creation and development of new works for both film and stage.
-With the creative assistance of her Rock Bottom collaborators, Martin will also choreograph and direct a full-length production entitled DinoLand on 53 dance students of X University's School of Performance, set to premiere in November 2021.
+During the 2021/22 Season the company continued the creation and development of new works for both film and stage.
+With the creative assistance of her Rock Bottom collaborators, Martin choreographed and directed a full-length film entitled DinoLand on 53 dance students of TMU's Creative School, with the help of cinematographer Drew Berry, rehearsal directors Brayden Jamil Cairns, Sam Grist and Natasha Poon Woo and dramaturg David Bernstein.

 In addition to creating performance, Rock Bottom also hosts workshops for “Non-Dancers.”
 These workshops are designed to hold safe, mood-boosting spaces for people to explore their freedom within dance under some pressure-less guidance.